Moremar/IT_tutorials/CyberSecurity/Security/Cryptography.md

 There are multiple possible modes for encryption :
 - **ECB** (Electronic CodeBook) : only use the plaintext and the key for encryption, so 2 similar blocks in plaintext are encoded the same way
-- **CBC** (Cypher Block Chaining) : perform a XOR of the plaintext with the previous encrypted ciphertext
+- **CBC** (Cypher Block Chaining) : perform a XOR of the plaintext with the previous encrypted ciphertext before encrypting
 - **CTR** (Counter) : instead of encrypting the plaintext, encrypt a counter and XOR the result with 8-bit of the plaintext, then increment the counter
 - **GCM** (Galois/Counter Mode) : combine CTR with the Galois authentication